Elevator Pitch Examples: A Travel Agent Approach

 Half (if not more) of working as a travel agent is sales.
 Every agent knows the importance of customer service––going the extra mile and booking a flawless trip so first-time clients become lifetime clients.
 But generating sales can be a great pain point for some agents, and it’s not likely your love of sales is what attracted you to the industry.
 (Who am I to say?)
 But how do you set yourself apart from other agents in the ever-growing travel industry?

 If you’re a travel agent, chances are you’ve heard that you are your brand.
 That you need to sell yourself as much as (if not more than) you need to sell your product.
-And today we’re going to chat on what is popularly known as “the elevator pitch,” but what I prefer to refer to as “introducing yourself in an interesting way.”
+And today we’re going to chat about what is popularly known as “the elevator pitch,” but what I prefer to refer to as “introducing yourself in an interesting way.”

 Tick tock.
 Let’s not waste time, shall we?